 \section{Collective Preferences}

-This section develops sufficient conditions under which the optimal allocations $x_t^i$, for each $i \in N$ and for each $t$, can be written as a function of the state of the system $(x_t,\theta_t)$, and the collective utility $U(x_t,\theta_t)$ is multiplicatively separable (up to an additive constant).
-This is explained by the fact that the literature on dynamic choice generally assumes a preference relation $\succsim_t$ over dated commodities $(x,t)$ that can be represented by a separable function, e.g., where the discount factor, say $D(t)$, depends only on time, and instantaneous utility $U(x)$ on the level of consumption (or ``reward'' using terminology from behavioral economics).
+This section develops sufficient conditions under which the optimal allocations can be written as a function of the state of the system $(\hat{x}_t,\theta_t)$, and the collective utility function $U(\hat{x}_t,\theta_t)$ is multiplicatively separable (up to an additive constant).
+This is explained in part by the fact that the literature on dynamic choice generally assumes a preference relation $\succsim_t$ over dated commodities $(\hat{x},t)$ that can be represented by a separable function, e.g., where the discount factor, say $D(t)$, depends on time, and instantaneous utility $U(\hat{x})$ is a function of current consumption.

-In order to characterize the problem, it is useful to define an index of absolute \emph{tolerance for consumption fluctuations} (TCF), introduced in \cite{gollierzeckh05}, which is related to the curvature of the instantaneous utility function.
-Using a specific functional form for individual instantaneous utility $u$, that yields a linear TCF index, allows to obtain the desired separability for $U$.
-This is hardly surprising, given the analogous relation between the concavity of the instantaneous utility function and risk aversion/TCF.
+In order to characterize optimal intertemporal allocations, it is useful to define an index of \emph{tolerance for consumption fluctuations} (TCF) given by $\alpha:=-u'/u''$, which has been introduced by \cite{gollierzeckh05}.
+Using a specific form for the instantaneous utility function $u$, that yields a TCF index as an affine function of consumption, allows to obtain the desired separability for $U$.
+This is hardly surprising, given the analogous relation between the concavity of the instantaneous utility function and risk tolerance/TCF.